netobserv/netobserv.github.io/content/posts/2025-10-28-whats-new-1-10/index.md

 ### Step 3: Loki

 To store flow logs, you need Loki.
-Without it, there will not be a traffic flows table as only metrics will be stored.
+[Without Loki](https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/network_observability/installing-network-observability-operators#network-observability-without-loki_network_observability), there will not be a traffic flows table as only metrics will be stored.
 The default Loki mode is **LokiStack** instead of **Monolithic**.

 ![FlowCollector Setup - Step 3](flowcollector-p3.png)<br>
 Figure 3: FlowCollector Setup - Step 3